 i.
 The Company do not have any Benami property, where any proceeding has been initiated or pending against

-the Group for holding any Benami property.
+the company for holding any Benami property.

 ii The Company do not have any transactions with companies struck off.